SecurityManagerCodeBase/JavaSandboxFortifier/README.md

 To build both the tests and the agent run: make
 To build just the agent run: make buildagent
 To build just the tests run: make buildtests
-To run the agent onthe test cases and see the results run: make run
+To run the agent on the test cases and see the results run: make run

 Building on Windows
 --------------------------------